marhamhafiz/reconciliation-check/README.md

 ### RUN THIS APP
-After you clone thi app to your own repository, execute this on your own terminal to make sure you will have all source needed
+After you clone this app to your own repository, execute this command on your own terminal to make sure you will have all source needed
 ```bash
 go mod tidy
 ```

+To create new report, execut the command below on terminal at your repository path.
-Then on your repository path, in terminal execute this command. to create new report make sure the file name that you pass in produce.CreateReconcilReport and produce.CreateSummaryReport on file main.go is not exist as file in this repository
+But, make sure the file name that you pass in produce.CreateReconcilReport and produce.CreateSummaryReport on file main.go is not exist as file in this repository
 ```bash